Sigma Sound Studios: Sale and closure

 Tarsia sold the New York studios in 1988 and the Philadelphia location in 2003, but they still retained the Sigma Sound Studios name.
 The 6,000 unclaimed tapes from Sigma's 35-year-old tape library are now part of The Drexel University Audio Archive.
 In 2019, Drexel University's MAD Dragon Music Group released 14 formerly-lost tracks from funk-soul group Nat Turner Rebellion that had been a part of the archive.

-It was reported in the April 2015 issue of Pro Sound News, (a NewBay Media publication), that "the building that houses the historic Sigma Sound Studios in Philadelphia has been sold for $1.55 million, with the intention of renovating the space for office, retail or residential use."
-The studios had closed for business in 2014, according to the www.philly.com website.
-When checked on April 9, 2015, the Sigma Sound Studios website was still available for viewing, but it has since been taken down.
+The Philadelphia studio closed in 2014.
+In March 2015, the building that housed Sigma Sound Studios was sold for $1.55 million, with plans to renovate the space for office, retail or residential use.

 Legacy

 On October 15, 2015, the original building for Sigma Sound Studios was officially dedicated as a historic site by the City of Philadelphia.
 The historic site marker was placed at 212 N. 12th Street.
+On November 13, 2020, the Philadelphia Historical Commission voted unanimously to add the building to the Philadelphia Register of Historic Places.

-On November 13, 2020 the Sigma Studios building (212 N 12th St) — birthplace of the famous “Philly Sound” — won a spot on the Philadelphia Register of Historic Places, protecting the beloved cultural landmark from demolition.
+In 2016, Sigma Sound Studios founder Joseph Tarsia was inducted into the Musicians Hall of Fame and Museum.